eXpServer/expserver.github.io/docs/guides/resources/tcp-ip-model.md

 Just as in the case of Interent layer, there is no direct interaction with the Data Link layer.

-### Data Flow over TCP/IP model
+## Data Flow over TCP/IP model

 Now let us look into how the data flow occurs from the source to destination through different layers of the TCP/IP model.

 Let’s take an example of a client(browser) requesting for a web page from the server.
 Here the client interacts with the application layer (user interface), i.e requesting the webpage by entering a URL.
-The data from the application layer now moves to the transport layer through the **socket**(to do-add link) created.Here, the data is fragmented into TCP segments and header is added to each of the segments,this header contains sending and receiving port numbers along with other fields, we will soon explain why this port number is included.These segments are further passed down to the Network layer where one more header is added to form the IP datagrams, this IP header contains source and destination IP address along with certain other fields(will explore the fields later).
+The data from the application layer now moves to the transport layer through the [socket](https://en.wikipedia.org/wiki/Network_socket) created.
+Here, the data is fragmented into TCP segments and header is added to each of the segments, this header contains sending and receiving port numbers along with other fields, we will soon explain why this port number is included.
+These segments are further passed down to the Network layer where one more header is added to form the IP datagrams, this IP header contains source and destination IP address along with certain other fields(will explore the fields later).
 Then, IP datagrams are passed on to the lower layer i.e Data Link layer, here another header is added to form a link layer frame, this header includes the source and destination MAC address.
 This is how data encapsulation occurs in different layers of TCP/IP Protocol suite.
 Later, the physical layer sends the frame out over the network media.
-Inbetween the source and destination, the packets are passed through switches and routers.
+In between the source and destination, the packets are passed through switches and routers.
 On reaching the final destination, the headers are removed sequentially at each layer(decapsulation), and finally data reaches the application layer of the destination.

 ![tcp-ip-header.png](/assets/resources/tcp-ip-header.png)